drbr/dotfiles/zsh/README.md

 This folder contains my default settings for zsh.

 # Installation

+I personally try to symlink the files from the repo so I can just pull the repo to keep my environment up to date.
+But you may not want to depend on my repo; if that's the case, just copy-paste the contents of `zshrc` into your `~/.zshrc` and ignore the next paragraph.

 The zshrc script needs to know the directory it currently lives in.
 Thus, ~/.zshrc cannot be a symbolic link, as with the other dotfiles.
 Instead, add the following txt to your ~/.zshrc (replacing the path with your own, of